Start Right Now

 - On your drawing paper grid, mark where the subject in the photo crosses each line of its grid, and then connect those marks as you draw the outline of the subject.

-- Another way to use the grid is to concentrate on drawing just one rectangle at a time.
+- Another way to use the grid is to concentrate on drawing just one square at a time.
 Lots of beginners, and some advanced artists, too, use this second method of grid drawing because subjects are more manageable when drawn in small "bites."

 - Whichever method you use, erase the grid lines when you're done and you'll have a line drawing that you can leave as is or enhance with shading and texture.